 You asked early, said what you wanted, then proceeded to show him that you were not to be taken at your word.
 Take him at his word: He doesn’t want anything serious!

 Hard to get someone to chase you when you’re busy chasing them.
 You have demonstrated you are willing to settle for what he’ll give you–a friendly hangout, or whatever.
 And so he will always try to get what he wants: Sex without strings.
 Sure, he likes you.
 But he doesn’t love you.
 You know this.
+You’d be better off wanting to try this web-site or others whenever you feel you’re needing to satisfy some needs.

 I would cease all communication, and never reach out to him again.
 I wouldn’t respond when he writes or texts.
 It’s time for you to stand by what it is you really want.
 You owe yourself that.
 You owe him nothing.
 Unfriend, unfollow, see ya later.
 No good can come of this.